TempeHS/AIDriver_MicroPython_Challanges/docs/Challenge_1.md

 ## Step 1

-1. Make sure your power switch is off.
+1. Make sure your battery power switch is off.
 2. Navigate to [https://lab-micropython.arduino.cc/](https://lab-micropython.arduino.cc/).
 3. Sign in with Google (use your @education.nsw.gov.au account).
 4. Follow these instructions to connect, code and save: